Generalized Cluster Trees and Singular Measures: proof

-where $R_0$ is some small but fixed constant and $R_n<R_0$ is a value that shrinks to $0$ when $n\rightarrow \infty,h\rightarrow 0$.
+where $R_n$ is a number that shrinks to $0$ when $\delta_\infty\rightarrow 0$.
 Later we will provide an explicit expression for $R_n$.
-We only consider the case where $c$ is a saddle point because when $c$ is a local mode or local minimum, the set $B_n$ will be an empty set because $C_n$ covers fluctuations around $c$.
+We only consider the case where $c$ is unique and is a saddle point; one can easily generalize the proof to the case of multiple critical points because $p$ is a Morse function so every critical point is well-separated (see, e.g., Lemma 3.2 of \citealt{banyaga2013lectures}).

-{\bf Overview of the proof.} $A_n$ is away from the saddle point so there will be a minimal gradient bound on the boundary of $L_\lambda$.
-Thus, we can apply the existing result from the literature to bound the rate.
-Later, we will show that this has the usual convergence rate $O_P(\|\hat{p}_n-p\|_\mu)$.
-For region $B_n$, the gradient lower bound on the boundary of $L_\lambda$ is decreasing at rate $O(R_n)$ because we are moving closer to the saddle point.
-However, as long as $R_n$ does not shrink too fast, we can still approximate the difference between $\hat{L}_\lambda$ and $L_\lambda$ by using the existing method and the rate will be $O_P(\frac{1}{R_n}\|\hat{p}_n-p\|_\mu)$.
-The final part $C_n$ controls the variation of saddle point.
-We need to select a large enough $R_n$ so that the estimated saddle point $\hat{c}$ will still be inside $B(c,R_n)$.
-This part contributes to the error less than $O(R_n^d)$.